-- 1. Select the RED RAW clips in the Browser, Control-click them, and choose Transcode Media from the shortcut menu. - 2.
+- 1. Select the RED RAW clips in the browser, Control-click them, and choose Transcode Media from the shortcut menu. - 2.
 In the window that appears, select one of the following options: - Create optimized media: Creates Apple ProRes 4444 files.
-If you select this option, you can begin editing and, when the new Apple ProRes 4444 media has been created, it automatically replaces the R3D RAW files in the Browser. - Create proxy media: Creates 1/2 by 1/2 frame size Apple ProRes 422 (Proxy) files.
-If you select this option, you need to wait until all of the proxy media has been created before changing the user preference to use the new media. - 3.
-Click OK.
+If you select this option, you can begin editing, and when the new Apple ProRes 4444 media has been created, it automatically replaces the R3D RAW files in the browser. - Create proxy media: Creates proxy files with the codec and frame size of your choice: either Apple ProRes 422 Proxy or H.264, at 100%, 50%, 25%, or 12.5% of the original frame size.

+3. Click OK.

-The transcoding process may take a while, depending on the option you selected.
+The transcoding process may take a while, depending on the options you selected.
 You can see the status of all the background processes currently running in the Background Tasks window.
 You can continue to edit using the original media until the transcoding has been completed.